-The following is an overview of the Irish withholding tax treatment of the Bonds.
-The overview does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a decision to purchase, own or dispose of the Bonds.
-The overview relates only to the position of Irish withholding taxes on the Bonds.
+The following is a summary of the Irish withholding tax treatment of the Bonds.
+The summary does not purport to be a comprehensive description of all of the Irish tax considerations that may be relevant to a decision to purchase, own or dispose of the Bonds.

-The overview is based upon Irish tax laws and the practice of the Revenue Commissioners of Ireland as in effect on the date of this Prospectus.
-Prospective investors in the Bonds should consult their own advisers as to the Irish or other tax consequences of the purchase, beneficial ownership and disposition of the Bonds including, in particular, the effect of any state or local law taxes.
+The summary is based upon the laws of Ireland and the published practices of the Revenue Commissioners of Ireland as in effect on the date hereof.
+Prospective investors in the Bonds should consult their own advisers as to the Irish or other tax consequences of the purchase, beneficial ownership and disposition of the Bonds including, in particular, the effect of any state or local law taxes, if applicable.

-Irish Withholding Tax
+1. Irish Withholding Tax